Danville Business Alliance

 Borough of Danville

 Volunteers perform much of the work done by the Danville Business Alliance.
-Employees of DBA member companies are welcome to serve on one of three committees:
+Employees of DBA member companies are welcome to serve on one of four committees:

 Focused on beautifying downtown Danville, the Design Committee spearheads major art projects such as the creation in recent years of four public murals.
 The committee also reviews applications from Mill Street business owners seeking matching grant funds for their façade renovations.
 On the horizon for this committee is the opportunity to further make a mark on the aesthetics of Danville as it advances initiatives under consideration, including new parks, enhanced landscaping, and an urban tree planting project.

-With an eye toward bolstering Danville’s commercial activities, the Economic Restructuring Committee (ERC) supports new developments, catalytic projects, and entrepreneurs seeking to open or relocate a business in Danville.
+With an eye toward bolstering Danville’s commercial activities, the Economic Vitality Committee (EVC) supports new developments, catalytic projects, and entrepreneurs seeking to open or relocate a business in Danville.

 The committee recently spearheaded a study that identified a market for upscale housing options in Danville’s downtown district.
 As a result, a quarter of available space has been converted into urban-loft-style units, and more conversions are underway that will further add to the 24-hour vibrancy of the core business district.